Make a real zinc-carbon battery!

 Put a cotton cylinder into the cartridge and soak it with ammonium chloride NH4Cl solution.
 Then insert a bolt plated with zinc Zn—and your battery is ready!

-You can assemble another battery by repeating steps 2–5 and use them to power, say, an LED.
+Assemble another battery and use both of them together to power an LED.

-Dispose of the reagents and solid waste together with household garbage.
-Pour solutions down the sink and wash with an excess of water.
+Please refer to local regulations when disposing of chemicals.
+Dispose of other solid waste with household garbage.
+Pour leftover solutions down the sink.
+Wash with an excess of water.

 If the electrons go from zinc Zn to manganese dioxide MnO2, can't you just put the "+" wire of your device in some MnO2 powder , connect the "-" wire to a piece of zinc , and call it a day?
 Well, not so fast.

 As soon as a negatively-charged electron leaves zinc Zn , the latter becomes positively charged and wants to pull the electron back.
 That is, unless it can get rid of its charge.
 And that's where the solution of ammonium chloride NH4Cl in water H2O comes in.